Buy and assign to

 Who is this course for?

-Personnel who are required to understand spills and mitigating actions.
+This Prevention of Marine Spills Training course is aimed at personnel who are required to understand spills and mitigating actions.

 Is previous experience required?